xzYue/odoo/doc/reference/workflows.rst

 When an activity has been completed, its outgoing transitions are inspected to determine whether it is possible for the workflow instance to proceed through them and reach the next activities.
-When only a condition is defined (i.e., no signal or trigger is defined), the condition is evaluated by Odoo, and if it evaluates to ``True``, the worklfow instance progresses through the transition.
+When only a condition is defined (i.e., no signal or trigger is defined), the condition is evaluated by Modoo, and if it evaluates to ``True``, the worklfow instance progresses through the transition.
 If the condition is not met, it will be reevaluated every time the associated record is modified, or by an explicit method call to do it.